On a Microscopic Representation of Space-Time III: Outlook

-Because differential geometry (by using forms linearly) a priori reflects only (polar) parts of line reps and affine behaviour, we are convinced to find additional energy-momentum contributions to $T^{\mu\nu}$ (in four-vector notation) by simply taking elements of line or Complex reps (e.g. moments) into account or even more sophisticated mechanisms of line or Complex geometry and especially higher order Complex geometry.
+Because differential geometry (by using forms linearly) a priori reflects only (polar) parts of line reps and affine behaviour, we are convinced to find additional energy-momentum contributions to $T^{\mu\nu}$ (in four-vector notation) by simply taking elements of line or Complex reps (e.g. moments) into account or even more sophisticated mechanisms of line or Complex geometry.
 Moreover, we see differential forms, Pfaffian equations (one-forms) and Lie theory as subsidiary concepts of line geometry only in their respective (inhomogeneous) 'time' dependent limits.
-Using line geometry, the inclusion of observers is a priori guaranteed by the formalism, i.e. we do not have 'observer-free' physics as nowadays usual, and there is a priori no more need to speculate on 'non-localities' because lines {\it are} non-local and their reps respect this property by 'the lower half' of (\ref{eq:PLCartCoordinates}).
+Using line geometry, the inclusion of observers is a priori guaranteed by the formalism, i.e. we do not have 'observer-free' physics as nowadays usual, and there is no need to speculate on 'non-localities'.
 Last not least, with respect to dimensions of transformation groups and concerning reality conditions so far, we want to mention the possibility that in choosing a 'correct' set of coordinate reps we may associate the 15-dim resp.
 16-dim transformation groups with projective transformations mapping (linear) Complexe to Complexe and the 10-dim subgroup mapping null lines\footnote{German: Nullgerade} to null lines.
-However, that's an open issue right now and has to be proven formally.
+However, that's an open issue right now and has to be proven formally which we want to pursue by executing the 'program' sketched in section~\ref{sec:program}.